DeVuDeveloper/rails-on-steroides/README.md

 Choose "SQLite" for the easiest setup.
 If you choose PostgreSQL or MySQL, the databases must be installed and running before you run Rails Composer.

-## Template Engine

-The example applications use the default "ERB" Rails template engine.
-Optionally, you can use another template engine, such as Haml or Slim.
-See instructions for "Haml and Rails":http://railsapps.github.io/rails-haml.html.

 ## Testing

 If you are a beginner, select "None."
 Select "RSpec with Capybara" if you want tests.